Avaiga/taipy-doc/docs/manuals/userman/versioning/index.md

 # Version management system
-When developing, maintaining, or deploying a Taipy application, it is challenging to keep the Taipy entities (scenarios, tasks, data nodes, etc.) up-to-date when the Core configuration changes.
+When developing, maintaining, or deploying a Taipy application, it is challenging to keep the Taipy entities (scenarios, tasks, data nodes, etc.) up-to-date when the core package configuration changes.
 Taipy provides Version Management to address these central issues.

 Indeed, developers can update the configuration (`Config^`) to implement a new feature, experiment with an alternative algorithm, fix a bug, create a new data node, etc.